Secure Process Algebra: Analyses of Authentication Protocols

 $\tau_I(\partial_H(A\between B\between Ma))=\sum_{P_A,P_B,P_A',P_B'\in\Delta}(r_{C_{AI}}(P_A)\cdot r_{C_{BI}}(P_B)\cdot s_{C_{BO}}(P_A')\cdot s_{C_{AO}}(P_B'))\cdot \tau_I(\partial_H(A\between B\between Ma))$.

 For the details of proof, please refer to section \ref{app}, and we omit it.

-That is, the mutual authentication using the interlock protocol in Fig.\ref{MAIP6} $\tau_I(\partial_H(A\between B\between Ma))$ exhibits desired external behaviors, that is, Alice and Bob can aware the existence of the man in the middle. \end{proof}
+That is, the mutual authentication using the interlock protocol in Figure \ref{MAIP6} $\tau_I(\partial_H(A\between B\between Ma))$ can exhibit desired external behaviors, that is, Alice and Bob can aware the existence of the man in the middle. \end{proof}